 If Atlantic Seaboard coal utilization numbers began to increase to the same levels as the Rockies, that represents around 1.25 Bcf/d of gas demand that coal could offset.
 These are not insignificant numbers to the overall US gas power demand story, and particularly to a region with power gas demand of around 3-3.5 Bcf/d.

 While some of this may be offset by lockdown-induced declines to load, a combination of a warm summer and high gas prices would provide a silver lining for embattled coal-fired generators.
 Interested in seeing how increased coal utilization could affect gas demand in the remaining regions in the US?
 How about insight into how increasing renewable projects could affect gas power generation?
-Contact us at firstname.lastname@example.org to learn more around our upcoming power market offerings.
+Contact us at firstname.lastname@example.org to learn more about our upcoming power market offerings.